keshavpai87/Coroutine-ViewModelScope/README.md

 create a new viewModel class and name it as MainActivityViewModel and extend the ViewModel class.
 In order to run a coroutine in this view model, we need a coroutine scope.
 Let’s assume, we want to launch the coroutine in a background thread ie Dispathers.IO.
 Then, will create a function getUserData().
 Inside this function, we will launch the coroutine.

 In android, everytime a viewmodel is cleared from the memory, just before the clearing, viewmodel invokes its onCleared() method. onCleared() method is always there by default, but, if we want to do something just before the clearing, we can manually override the onCleared method.
-Some of the coroutines we launch in a viewmodel, has a potential to run even after the view model is cleared from the memory.
+Some of the coroutines we launch in a viewmodel, has a potential to run even after the viewmodel is cleared from the memory.
 It might run until our app is terminated.
 In some scenarios that would be the intention but if that's not what we intended, app will end up leaking memory.
 To avoid that, we need to cancel the coroutine within the onCleared funciton.

 ![image](https://github.com/user-attachments/assets/98e44d95-d6e2-45ed-a90f-1715f231a439)